bobbyiliev/k8s-nginx/README.md

 - Builds and pushes the Docker image to your Docker Hub
 - Updates the deployment.yaml with your image reference
 - Deploys to Kubernetes
-- Sets up external access on port 8080
+- Sets up external access on port 80 using socat

 Just push to the main branch and everything happens automatically!